apache/fury-site/blog/2026-08-11-fory-json/index.md

 ## Security controls for untrusted JSON

-A fast parser can consume bad input quickly too.
-Fory JSON does not derive arbitrary Java class names from a JSON document, and it always applies a fixed type disallow list.
-Applications can add a `JsonTypeChecker` allow-list for their own model surface.
+A fast parser still needs a strict type boundary.
+Fory JSON deserializes into the type declared by the application; JSON input cannot select an arbitrary Java class.
+Polymorphism is closed-world: a `JsonSubTypes` declaration defines the complete finite set of permitted subtypes, and input can select only a logical name from that table.
+Fory JSON also applies a fixed type disallow list and provides `JsonTypeChecker` for application-defined allow-lists.
+Together, these controls prevent untrusted JSON from materializing arbitrary classes through open-world polymorphic deserialization.

 Input depth defaults to 20.
 A separate graph-memory budget defaults to 128 MiB per root read and estimates the retained object graph created by arrays, collections, maps, records, and application objects. `JsonValidator` methods can enforce domain rules after a mapped object is complete.